 I came across this really interesting article by Miriam Logan published in Visual Artists’ News Sheet Jan –Feb 2019 edition and it seems even more relevant today.
-Thanks to Miriam Lohan and Visual Artists Ireland for permission to share this article:
+Thanks to Miriam Logan and Visual Artists Ireland for permission to share this article:

 Miriam Logan outlines some philosophical perspectives on activating creativity.

 The term ‘creativity’ is used so readily in everyday speech that it is in danger of having little meaning at all.
 Yet the subject of creativity is both well-researched and mapped.
 Creativity, simply put, is our innately given and naturally arising capacity to make and shape things in new or surprising ways.
 The philosophy that underpins creative empowerment holds that life is not static, but is an organic and dynamic system in which we are all players.
 Life is a moving picture and change is the only certainty.
 To empower our creativity, we need a methodology that will ground our ideas.